-Sunlight is the major source of radiation, it is includes visible light, ultraviolet (UV) infrared ray and radio waves; these wave called electromagnetic radiation, as the wave length decrease, the energy of the radiation increase- gamma and X rays are much more energetic than visible light or infrared waves.
+Sunlight is the major source of radiation, it is includes visible light, ultraviolet (UV) infrared ray and radio waves; these waves called electromagnetic radiation, as the wave length decrease, the energy of the radiation increase- gamma and X rays are much more energetic than visible light or infrared waves.

-Visible light is a most important for life because of the ability of photosynthetic organisms to trap the light energy of the sun.
+Visible light is a most important in life because of the ability of photosynthetic organisms to trap the light energy of the sun.

 The ionizing radiation (e.g., X-rays, gamma rays) are very harmful to microbial growth.
-Low levels of these radiations may cause mutations and may indirectly result in death whereas high levels may directly cause death of the microbes.
-Ionizing radiation, however, destroys ring-structures, breaks hydrogen bonds, oxidizes double bonds and Sunlight is the major source of radiation, it is includes visible light, ultraviolet (UV) infrared ray and radio waves; these wave called electromagnetic radiation, as the wave length decrease, the energy of the radiation increase- gamma and X rays are much more energetic than visible light or infrared waves.
+Low levels of these radiations may cause mutations and may indirectly result in death, whereas high levels may directly cause death of the microbes.
+Ionizing radiation, however, destroys ring-structures, breaks hydrogen bonds, oxidizes double bonds.